Billotais/TSBK07_project/README.md

 - UI : score, level, objective and interactive button indications shown.
 - Sound effects : ambiant and interactions
 - Drawing optimized : done using 2D frustum calling, and custom flood-bassed algorithm
-- Random generated maze : maze, start, end and door are generated, need to implement lever and scores.
+- Random generated maze : maze, start, end and door are generated, as well as lever and scores.